Hidden ball trick: Examples

 Third baseman Bill Coughlin was reputed to have been the master of the hidden ball trick.
 Although not verified, Coughlin reportedly pulled it off seven times.
 The first known recorded and successful example of Coughlin's hidden ball trick was against the Detroit Tigers on September 24, 1901, as seen from a contemporary description of the game:In returning the sphere to the infield the ball was thrown to our tricky third baseman and he promptly did a little sleight-o'-hand work, his hands moving faster than coachers' eyes, and shoved the ball up under his arm and assumed his position as it there were nothing wrong.
-Carrick was standing in the box as if he were about to toss the globule over, and Cronin eased off the ottoman slightly, but enough to get him caught, and he returned to the bench amids the jeers and howls of the populace.He did it again on September 3, 1906, catching George Stone in the first inning.
+Carrick was standing in the box as if he were about to toss the globule over, and Cronin eased off the ottoman slightly, but enough to get him caught, and he returned to the bench amidst the jeers and howls of the populace.He did it again on September 3, 1906, catching George Stone in the first inning.
 In Game 2 of the 1907 World Series, Coughlin caught Jimmy Slagle with a hidden ball trick, the only one in World Series history.
 The play went from Germany Schaefer to Coughlin.

 Former second baseman Marty Barrett also successfully performed the trick more than once.
 After a runner reached second base on a ball hit to the outfield, and after receiving the throw-in from the outfield, he faked a throw to the pitcher while retaining the ball.
 To aid the deception, Barrett took the throw with his back to the runner, then placed the ball between the back of his glove and one of his fingers: this way, he exposed his glove to the runner without the ball in the pocket, suggesting that he did not have the ball.
-Other players have hidden the ball in their armpit.
+Other players have hidden the ball in their armpits.

 Former third baseman Matt Williams used a different technique which asked the runner to step off the base so that Williams could sweep the dirt off it, then tagged out the runner when the runner complied.
 This worked twice.

 Former third baseman Mike Lowell also made the trick work twice, each time after a throw-in from the outfield.
 The key to Lowell's success was acting, placement, and waiting: acting as if nothing was on, standing away from the bag but not too far from it, and waiting, at least 10 seconds, until the runner on third took a few steps.